Skip to content

 4. Build

 Items to check before building, depending on the development engine, OS, or build pipeline.
-For example, in the Android environment (Native Android and Unity Android), permissions are automatically included in the SDK, so no additional configuration is required.
-In contrast, in the Native iOS environment, permissions must be declared based on the features the app intends to use before building.
+For example, in the Android environment (Native Android and Unity Android), permissions are automatically included in the SDK, so no separate configuration is required.
+On the other hand, in the Native iOS environment, permissions must be declared according to the features you want to use in the app before building.
 In the Unity iOS environment, only the necessary permissions can be automatically added using the HivePostProcess Editor.

 Note

-Android OS supports optimization of multilingual resources.
+Android OS supports multilingual resource optimization.
 You can remove unused languages from the app or add languages to the app.

 5. Deployment

-Before distributing the app to app markets (Google Play Store, App Store, etc.), you must ensure that the app is well implemented according to the Hive platform policies, and you must submit the types and purposes of personal data collected by the app to the app market.
+Before distributing the app to app markets (Google Play Store, App Store, etc.), you must ensure that the app is well implemented according to the Hive platform policy, and you must submit the types of personal data collected and their purposes to the app market.
 Please refer to the personal information guide used by the Hive SDK or third-party libraries for submission.